gabetiller/techtannica/README.md

 # Techtannica
 ## A markdown wiki collaboration tool.
-<p>Techtannica is a Rails based application that allows users to create public or private wikis (based on membership credentials).
-If a standard user wishes to create private wikis and allow for collaboration with other users, there is an option to upgrade for a small fee (through stripe). </p>
+Techtannica is a Rails based application that allows users to create public or private wikis (based on membership credentials).
+If a standard user wishes to create private wikis and allow for collaboration with other users, there is an option to upgrade for a small fee (through stripe).
 # Setup
 **Languages and Frameworks: Ruby on Rails and Bootstrap**